voidALPHA/cgc_viz/Basics/Manipulating the Package Editor.md

    <p style="text-align: center;"> <img src="../WikiImages/workspace/workspace12.png"/> </p>
 This dropdown also provides a button to allow one to use a literal value instead of a mutable value.

-## Adding a New Node to the Workspace
+## Adding a New Node to the Package Editor
-Adding a new node to the Workspace can be accessed via right click.
+Adding a new node to the Package Editor can be accessed via right click.
 The Node Picker will display, allowing the designer to choose from a large list of different nodes.
 A search function is available if the name of the desired node is known.
    <p style="text-align: center;"> <img src="../WikiImages/workspace/workspace14.gif" style="width:50%;"/> </p>

 Also available from the Node Picker is the option to create a new group.
 Groups can be used to organize nodes, as well as a few other functions.